List of birds of Ohio

 This list of birds of Ohio includes species documented in the U.S. state of Ohio and accepted by Ohio Bird Records Committee (OBRC).
-As of October 2022, there were 443 species and a species pair on the official list.
-Of them, 193 have been documented as breeding in the state, and 121 are review species as defined below.
+As of July 2025, there were 453 species on the official list.
+Of them, 193 have been documented as breeding in the state, and 126 are review species as defined below.
 Eight species found in Ohio have been introduced to North America.
-Two species on the list are extinct, two more might be, and two have been extirpated.
+Two species on the list are extinct, two more might be, and four have been extirpated.
 Birds that are considered probable escapees, although they may have been sighted flying free, are not included.

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags have been used to annotate some species: